saarinea/Data-Structures-And-Algorithms/README.md

 ## For examination of code and explanations for choices of data structures and algorithms, see files:
+### Public interface was provided for both assignments, otherwise code was written by me.

 ## First phase (got 40/50 points):
 * prg1/datastructures.cc